-Information shall mean any records, documents, papers, reports, letters, contracts, minutes and transcripts of official meetings, maps, books, photographs, data, research materials, films, sound and video recordings, magnetic or other tapes, electronic data, computer stored data, any other like or similar data or materials recorded, stored or archived in whatever format, whether offline or online, which are made, received, or kept in or under the control and custody of the NTRC pursuant to law, executive order, and rules and regulations or in connection with the performance or transaction of official business by the NTRC.
+Information.
+Shall mean any records, documents, papers, reports, letters, contracts, minutes, and transcripts of official meetings, maps, books, photographs, data, research materials, films, sound and video recordings, magnetic or other tapes, electronic data, computer-stored data, any other like or similar data or materials recorded, stored or archived in whatever format, whether offline or online, which are made, received, or kept in or under the control and custody of the NTRC pursuant to laws, executive orders, and rules and regulations or in connection with the performance or transaction of official business by the NTRC.

-Official records shall refer to information produced or received by a public officer or employee or by the NTRC in an official capacity or pursuant to a public function or duty.
+Official Records.
+Shall refer to information produced or received by a public officer or employee or by the NTRC in an official capacity or pursuant to a public function or duty.

-Public records shall include information required by laws, executive orders, rules, or regulations to be entered, kept, and made publicly available by the NTRC.
+Public Records.
+Shall include information required by laws, executive orders, rules, or regulations to be entered, kept, and made publicly available by the NTRC.

-Personal information shall refer to any information, whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the NTRC, or when put together with other information would directly and certainly identify an individual.
+Personal Information.
+Shall refer to any information, whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information or when put together with other information, would directly and certainly identify an individual.